-- Plan an outline of what you'd like to talk to your mentor about before each meeting, you + might also want to prepare some questions for them. - Be open, honest and willing to learn from your mentor and trust in their advice. + - + advise you but not to do the work for you. - + Respect your mentors time, they are a volunteer and have a full-time job.
-If you need to change the time of a session, be sure to give them plenty of notice. - + most! - + able to learn from your perspectives. - Expect to make some mistakes you will learn from them! + - + and that's okay.
+- Plan an outline of what you'd like to talk to your mentor about before each meeting, you might also want to prepare some questions for them. - be open, honest and willing to learn from your mentor and trust in their advice. - ↑ Take responsibility for your own development your mentor is there to guide, support and advise you but not to do the work for you. - Respect your mentors time, they are a volunteer and have a full-time job.
+If you need to change the time of a session, be sure to give them plenty of notice. - Expect to be pushed out of your comfort zone this is where we develop and grow the most! - Try and see things from a new perspective your mentor may be of a different gender or culture, so be respectful of differences and see what you can learn.
+Your mentor will also be able to learn from your perspectives. - Expect to make some mistakes you will learn from them! - t's okay to be nervous your mentor will most likely be nervous about meeting you too, and that's okay.
 Your mentoring relationship will develop over time. - Most importantly enjoy it, be yourself and have fun!